-WB Safe Guard Policy Subject Category Triggered Reason For Or Not Its Applicability Mitigation Measures Documentation cognizant of cases where any loss of livelihood occurs.
-In that case appropriate measures monitoring the implementation of mitigation measures to prevent adverse OP 4.10 Indigenous people Triggered comprehensive Social Management Framework cum Road specific Social Assessment will be carried out and IPDP will be prepared if required.
+WB Safe Guard Policy Subject Category Triggered Or Not Reason For Its Applicability Mitigation Measures Documentation OP 4.36 Forestry Not Triggered No Forest Land will be diverted for the project.
+Only Tree cutting permission required for private trees from Autonomous District Councils.
+Not Applicable OP 4.09 Pest Management Not Triggered Not Applicable Not Applicable Not Applicable OP 4.12 Involuntary Resettlement Triggered Involuntary Resettlement is triggered as small parcels of land may be required for road improvement.
+However, the project will duly engage in appropriate land management activities and be cognizant of cases where any loss of livelihood occurs.
+In that case appropriate measures will be taken through livelihood compensation. monitoring the implementation of mitigation measures to prevent adverse SIA and ARAP OP 4.10 Indigenous people Triggered The policy is triggered.
+As 86% of the state's population is tribal, a comprehensive Social Management Framework cum Indigenous People's Development Plan will be prepared.
+Road specific Social Assessment will be carried out and IPDP will be prepared if required.
 SMF includes IPPF.
 SMF includes IPPF.
-OP 4.11 Physical Cultural Not monuments are located Not Required Not Applicable
+OP 4.11 Physical Cultural Resources Not Triggered No Protected monuments are located within project influence area Not Required Not Applicable